Ohio State nav bar

 PSI grants fund the research of OSU faculty, postdocs, and post-candidacy PhD students in the arts, humanities, and social sciences that will enhance the understanding of Polish society and culture.
 Projects focusing on Polish-American culture or curriculum development for Polish-language courses are also welcome.
 Typically, up to $1,500 in funding can be requested.

 The application window for the 2024 PSI grant and scholarship competitions is now closed.
-Please check back in autumn 2024 for information on the 2025 competitions.
+Please check back in November 2024 for information on the 2025 competitions.

 PSI Grant and Scholarship Details

 The Polish Studies Initiative supports the study of Polish language and culture through summer intensive language, study abroad, and internship programs.
 Scholarships are available for both undergraduate and graduate students who are interested in pursuing more advanced training during summer semester 2024 (any session of the summer term April 30 - August 4, 2024), with programs taking place during any of the Summer Term sessions eligible.
 Before submitting an application, interested students should consult the eligibility requirements.
-Scholarships will be awarded in the amount of $1,000.
+Scholarships will be awarded in amounts up to $1,000.
 Preference will be given to students pursuing Polish language studies.

 Scholarship recipients will be asked to write an article for inclusion on the CSEEES website and other promotional items.